YazidHamdi/yazidhamdi.github.io/_posts/2023-08-06-the-annoying-insects-of-software-architecture.md

 ![](/assets/img/SoftwareArchitectureInsects/moth-bing.jpeg)

-This architect should probably not even be called that, since they basically just force the latest (that they saw that morning on Hacker News or Dev.to) and greatest (well...) on every problem they encounter, don't even worry about "why", that's not how this works.
+This architect should probably not even be called that, since he basically just forces the latest (that he saw that morning on Hacker News or Dev.to) and greatest (well...) on every problem he encounters, don't even worry about "why", that's not how this works.
 He's best friends with the Bulldozing Beetle, and the sworn enemy of our next insect.

 # The Eternal Cockroach
 "so the client wants us to update balance sheets to reflect transactions in real time" - "I've got a COBOL program for that, hang on let me find it" \*blows dust off an old IBM mainframe\*

 ![](/assets/img/SoftwareArchitectureInsects/cockroach-bing.jpeg)

-As his name indicates, this architect survived every wave of technology without learning anything new, they hang to old technology with all their strengths and won't let go.
-In the best case scenario, they can write you a Pong Game from scratch using Pascal, in the worst case, they just do a lot of lecturing and no coding in a cosy enterprise job they can't be fired from just for the sheer amount of severance the company would have to pay.
+As his name indicates, this architect survived every wave of technology without learning anything new, he hangs to old technology with all his strength and won't let go.
+In the best case scenario, he can write you a Pong Game from scratch using Pascal, in the worst case scenario, he just does a lot of lecturing and no coding in a cosy enterprise job he can't be fired from just for the sheer amount of severance the company would have to pay.

 # The Isolating Spider
 \*knits for 6 months without sending an Email\* "heyyyy I thought I was supposed to be working on that, look at this full solution I made single-handedly in my corner"